 Top Elements Of A Weekly Performance Report

-There is not a set of rules that you should follow to create the perfect weekly performance report as each of them will have a different purpose, as you saw in our examples.
+There is no set of rules that you should follow to create the perfect weekly performance report as each of them will have a different purpose, as you saw in our examples.
 However, there are a few steps and elements that you should follow to achieve weekly reporting success.
 For instance, you should incorporate what was achieved in the previous week as well as future plans for the next one.
-Paired to this, before creating your weekly reports you should also consider who is your audience as well as what KPIs and visuals will tell your data story in the best way possible.
-Going a bit more in detail, the main elements that should be included in a successful weekly performance report are:
+Paired with this, before creating your report you should also consider who is your audience as well as what KPIs and visuals will tell your data story in the best way possible.
+Going a bit more in detail, the main elements that should be included in a successful weekly report are:

 Historical and current data

 Setting targets and goals is a valuable reporting practice as it not only motivates employees to perform better to reach their goals but also lets you measure your progress in a realistic way.
-Your weekly performance reports can include KPIs tracking a yearly business goal, as well as smaller goals such as a weekly amount of sales, or followers to reach.
+Your weekly performance reports can include KPIs tracking a yearly business goal, as well as smaller goals such as the number of sales over seven-day periods, or followers to reach.
 The important thing to remember here is that not every KPI will represent your goals in the best way so you need to choose the ones that will provide value to your report instead of overcrowding it with useless information.
 If you want to see several metrics for different functions, industries, and platforms browse our list of key performance indicators examples.

 A mix of data visualizations

-As mentioned throughout this post, the value of modern weekly performance reports lies in the fact that they are powerful visual tools that make the reporting process accessible to everyone without the need for any technical skills.
-Including a mix of interactive graphs and charts in your weekly reports is fundamental as they will provide context to your data and allow you to extract relevant insights at a glance.
+As mentioned throughout this post, the value of modern weekly progress tracking lies in the fact that they are powerful visual tools that make the reporting process accessible to everyone without the need for any technical skills.
+Including a mix of interactive graphs and charts in your weekly reports is fundamental as they will provide context to your organization’s information and allow you to extract relevant insights at a glance.
 Tools such as datapine offer a BI dashboard tool that enables you to create interactive weekly progress reports in the form of online dashboards with just a few clicks.
-Like this, you keep every relevant stakeholder involved in the data analysis process by making it visual and user-friendly.
+Through this, you keep every relevant stakeholder involved in the data analysis process by making it visual and user-friendly.

-As one of the prime benefits of weekly reporting is enhancing communication between managers and their teams, your weekly performance reports should also include the completed tasks and reached goals of the week.
-This will help managers stay connected with the different tasks of the team while keeping a record of what has been accomplished in terms of business goals.
+As one of the prime benefits of weekly reporting is enhancing communication between managers and their teams, your weekly reporting should also include the completed tasks and reached goals of the week.
+This will help managers stay connected with the different tasks of the team while keeping a record of what has been accomplished in terms of organizational goals.

-Considering that modern businesses have their hands busier than ever, it is timely impossible to manually create reports every week without taking away valuable time from other tasks.
+Considering that modern businesses have their hands busier than ever, it is timely impossible to manually create a report every week without taking away valuable time from other tasks.
 For this reason, a successful weekly reporting process should include report automation features that will leave the pains of manual reporting in the past and facilitate the way businesses deal with their reports.
-BI tools such as datapine auto-generate reports with real-time data on whatever time schedule you decide.
-With just a few clicks you will have weekly status reports with fresh business insights waiting to be untapped.
+BI tools such as datapine auto-generate dashboard information with real-time data on whatever time schedule you decide.
+With just a few clicks you will have weekly status reports with fresh insights waiting to be untapped.

-We defined modern weekly reports, discussed benefits your business can enjoy from them, reviewed examples for different business scenarios, and concluded with tips for developing successful weekly status reports.
+We defined modern weekly reports, discussed the benefits your business can enjoy from them, reviewed examples for different business scenarios, and concluded with tips for developing a successful report format.
 To keep your mind fresh here is a small summary of key things you should not forget: